santigalardi/santigalardi/README.md

 # Hi, I'm Santiago 👋

-I'm a Full Stack Developer with a strong inclination towards back-end development.
-My background in architecture and construction has equipped me with valuable skills in analysis, project management, team leadership, and adaptability in work processes.
-Always willing to learn and step out of my comfort zone.
+Full Stack Developer with a background in Henry Bootcamp and Coderhouse, which helped me develop skills in communication, organization, problem-solving, and leadership.
+Specialized in Frontend and familiar with agile methodologies, GIT, data structures, algorithms, and CSS frameworks.
+I have experience in Front End and Back End development using JavaScript, React, Node, Express, Sequelize, with adaptability, perseverance, and sociability.

 ## Skills and Technologies
 - **Frontend**: React, Redux, HTML, CSS, Bootstrap